-CARES Act Higher Education Emergency Relief Fund
+CARES Act Higher Education

 The CARES Act Higher Education Emergency Relief

 Fund-IHE/Student Aid provides funding to institutions to ease the pressing

-coronavirus, (including eligible expenses under a
+coronavirus, (including eligible expenses under a student’s cost of attendance

-health care, and child care), pursuant to the authority duly delegated to the Secretary under the
+care), pursuant to the authority duly delegated to the Secretary under the

 CARES Act and associated with the coronavirus emergency, as stated in

-Novel Coronavirus Disease (COVID-19).
+the Novel Coronavirus Disease (COVID-19).

 cannot apply for assistance directly from the U.S. Department of Education but

 should contact their institutions for further information and guidance.